aruokhai/bitcoin-wasm/README.md

 # Bitcoin-Wasm

-**Bitcoin Wasm** is a **WASM-WASI compliant** embedded Bitcoin payment node.
+**Bitcoin Wasm** is a **WASM-WASI compliant** universally pluggable Bitcoin Light Client.
 It's designed to be embedded in native applications using WASI-compliant runtime SDKs like **wasmtime** and **JCO**.
-This node provides all the necessary functionalities to send, receive, and convert Bitcoin in a non-custodial way using open standards.
+This client provides all the necessary functionalities to send, receive, and convert Bitcoin in a non-custodial way using open standards.

 ![image]()